Thanks for visiting Free Tours by Foot New York!

 Most Brooklyn bike tours will run you $30-$60 per ticket and include a free bike rental/helmet.
 Private and exclusive tours can cost up to $100 or more.

 A majority of these services are between 2-4 hours in length, but some will last for 6+ hours.

 Here are a few of the more popular Brooklyn bike tours you can take:

 Click here for an extensive list of Brooklyn bike tours.

-As if that weren’t a good enough deal, you’ll find bike rentals on at least a few different tourist passes.
-The New York Sightseeing Pass, New York Pass and Explorer Pass all offer free Brooklyn bike rentals while the Big Apple Pass includes a discount.
+The New York Sightseeing Pass, New York Pass, and Explorer Pass all offer free Brooklyn bike rentals while the Big Apple Pass includes a discount.